segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/pushwoosh/index.md

 Pushwoosh uses our stream Source component to send Segment event data.
 It uses a server-side track method to send data to Segment.
 These events are then available in any destination that accepts server-side events, and are available in a schema in your data warehouse.

-Pushwoosh passes the user identifier as the `user_id` property by default.
+Pushwoosh passes the user identifier as the Segment `userId` property by default, which is equals to Pushwoosh User ID.
+In other case, if Pushwoosh does not have an associated `userId`, Pushwoosh HWID will be passed as the Segment `anonymousId`.

 ## Events

 The table below lists events that Pushwoosh sends to Segment.
 These events appear as tables in your warehouse, and as regular events in other Destinations.
-Pushwoosh includes the `user_id` if available.
+Pushwoosh includes the `userId` if available.

 | Event Name         | Description                                     |
 | ------------------ | ----------------------------------------------- |